Nursing, B.S.N.

 This major will follow the transfer standards established by the College which requires a minimum of a "C" grade in transfer courses.
 Official transcripts must be sent to the Pennsylvania College of Technology Admissions office.
 The College may also request official high school transcripts or an official GED score report.
 Students seeking acceptance for spring must submit official transcripts by December 1st and Fall acceptance by June 1st.
 Applicants transferring from other colleges will have their nursing credits evaluated by a Penn College Nursing official after they have been accepted into the major.
 International health credentials/licensure, science courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see international students applying to the School of Nursing & Health Sciences majors for additional information.

-The traditional nursing, program at Pennsylvania College of Technology meets the state education requirements for a registered nursing license in the state of Pennsylvania.
-The College has not determined if the nursing, LPN to RN program at Pennsylvania College of Technology meets the state education requirements in any other state, any U.S. Territory, or the District of Columbia.
+The Nursing programs at Pennsylvania College of Technology meet the state education requirements for a registered nursing license in the state of Pennsylvania.
+The College has not determined if the Nursing programs meet the education requirements in other states, U.S. territories, or the District of Columbia.

 Alternative Credit refers to academic credits earned through means other than traditional college course completion, including: credit by exam, articulation, proof of competency gained in high school, work/life experience, and advanced placement.